 - Dual diagnosis testing and management of underlying psychiatric conditions such as anxiety or depression

-While you stay at the facility, you benefit from around-the-clock care.
+A heroin addiction treatment center, you benefit from around-the-clock care.
 You don’t have to worry that the pain will get so strong that you’ll relapse.
 In fact, you don’t have to worry about pain at all.
 Instead, you experience a supportive environment that encourages you to break the physiological hold the drug has on you.

 What is Post-Acute Withdrawal?

 Many will seek out rehab or 12 step recovery programs for assistance.
 Of course, before you can get to this point, you first need to quit using.
-When does heroin withdrawal start to get painful and uncomfortable?
-After a few hours, so reach out to Serenity House Detox by calling 866-294-5306 to get immediate help.
+When does heroin addiction withdrawal start to get painful and uncomfortable?
+After a few hours, so reach out to Serenity House Detox by calling 866.294.5306 to get immediate help.